clowa/clowa.dev/swa/src/pages/posts/home-assistant-host-ssh-access.md

 > [!NOTE]
 > Ensure the `authorized_keys` file is saved with ASCII encoding and Unix-style line endings (LF) to avoid any issues.
 Windows uses CRLF by default, which will not work.

-## Step 3: Insert the USB Drive into Home Assistant Host
+## Step 3: Insert the USB into Home Assistant

 Now, safely eject the USB drive from your local machine and insert it into the Home Assistant host system.
 The Home Assistant OS will automatically detect the `authorized_keys` file on the USB drive during reboot and configure SSH access accordingly.